896ma/Site_Scrapper/readme.md

-A  basic web scrapping program  that   scraps  youtube  for particular videos and content  depending on the input URL and the
+A  basic web scrapping program  that   scraps  youtube  for particular videos and content  depending on the input URL and the site